 Preheat oven to 400⁰F.
 Prepare baking dish by filling with 1 inch of water.

 Prepare spaghetti squash by slicing lengthwise, in half, with a sharp knife, carefully holding still with clean dishcloth.
 Remove all seeds.
 Lay both halves, cut-side down, in prepared baking dish filled with 1 inch of water.
 Bake for approximately 30-45 minutes until the skin is easily pierced with a fork.
 When prodded, the flesh will separate easily into spaghetti-like strands.
 Remove from oven and let cool for approximately 10 minutes.

-Heat the olive oil in a large skillet over medium heat.
-Stir in onion, <g class=”gr_ gr_106 gr-alert gr_gramm undefined Punctuation only-ins replaceWithoutSep” id=”106″ data-gr-id=”106″>garlic</g> and pine nuts until onions are translucent then add mushrooms and spinach continue to stir for approximately 3 minutes until spinach is wilted.
-Then add beans. and tomatoes.
-Heat through.
+While the spaghetti squash is cooking, heat olive oil in a large skillet over medium heat.
+Sautè onion, garlic, and pine nuts until onions are translucent.
+Add mushrooms and spinach, continue to sautè for approximately 3 minutes until spinach is wilted.
+Then add beans and tomatoes.
+Remove from heat.

 To prepare the cooked spaghetti squash, use a fork to scrape the spaghetti-like strands from the inner flesh of the squash.
 Scoop the spaghetti strands from the squash into the bean mixture.
 Add parmesan cheese and mix well.
 Transfer to a serving bowl and serve.

 Serving size: 2 1/4 cup serving, Calories: 315, Fat: 15 grams, Saturated Fat: 2 grams, Carbohydrates 35 grams, Sugar: 10 grams, Sodium: 365 milligrams, Fiber: 10 grams, Protein: 11 grams, Cholesterol: 0 milligrams